droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > When preparing to run the fight with Vladimir, remember that each square on Argynvostholt’s grid is 10 feet across, and that <span class="citation">Q53.
 Beacon of Argynvostholt (p.
 142)</span> is a full 30 feet across.

 > [!combat]+ **Balancing the Commander**
-> Due to the phase mechanic, this is a series of two consecutive **Severe** combat encounters against a party of four 7th-level players, a Level 5 ally (Ireena Kolyana), a Level 6 ally (Ezmerelda d’Avenir), and a Level 2 ally (Zorya).
+> Due to the phase mechanic, this is a series of two consecutive **Extreme** combat encounters against a party of four 7th-level players, a Level 5 ally (Ireena Kolyana), a Level 6 ally (Ezmerelda d’Avenir), and a Level 2 ally (Zorya).
 For parties of smaller or larger sizes, modify the encounter as follows:
 > * **Three Players**.
 Apply weak template to second phase.
 > * **Four Players**.
 He summons three phantom knights instead of two.
 > * **Six Players**.
 He summons four phantom knights instead of two.
 Make second phase Elite.